0xM1cx/Obsidian-Notes/Cybersecurity/RE/Central Processing Unit.md

 ![[Pasted image 20240205210832.png]]
 ![[Pasted image 20240205210931.png]]
 ### General Purpose Registers
+- **AX** - used to store values in arithmetic and logic operations
+- **BX** - often used to hold the base address for memory operations
 ## System Calls
 A **system call**, or **syscall**, is when a program requests a service from the kernel.
 System calls will differ by operating system because different operating systems use different kernels.